adiralashiva8/robotframework-metrics/README.md

-# Keywords Performance Metrics Report in Robot Framework
+# Robot Framework Metrics Report

-Aim of this project is to create HTML report based on robot framework output.xml (To analyze time took by each keyword in entire suite|test execution)
+Aim of this project is to create HTML report based on robot framework output.xml (To analyze TESTS, KEYWORDS in entire suite | test execution)

 *How it Works:*